𝐖𝐚𝐬 𝐉𝐞𝐬𝐮𝐬 𝐒𝐞𝐧𝐭 𝐭𝐨 𝐛𝐞 𝐂𝐫𝐮𝐜𝐢𝐟𝐢𝐞𝐝?

-The truth is because the word begotten here does not mean anyone could be conceived of the dead; it is a form of expression.
-The same thing with God, He begets not, and this word “begotten” is only a form of expression.
+The truth is that the word begotten here does not mean anyone could be conceived of the dead; it is a form of expression.
+The same thing with God, He begets not, and the word “begotten” is only a form of expression.

 𝐖𝐡𝐨 𝐰𝐚𝐬 𝐉𝐞𝐬𝐮𝐬 𝐢𝐟 𝐧𝐨𝐭 𝐭𝐡𝐞 𝐥𝐢𝐭𝐞𝐫𝐚𝐥 𝐬𝐨𝐧 𝐨𝐟 𝐆𝐨𝐝?